kyrilloswahid/GitHub-Settings-Automation/README.md

 - Ensures a `development` branch exists (creates it if missing)
 - Adds a specified bot user as a collaborator
 - Protects the `master` and `development` branches with review and status check requirements
-- Configures repository settings
+- Configures repository settings:

-## Settings Equivalence Table
+## Settings Equivalence

 | GitLab Setting                        | GitHub Equivalent                       |
 |-----------------------------------------------------|---------------------------------------------------|